Kim Sung-kyu: 2015–2017: Solo comeback and television roles

-On January 29, 2015, Kim was confirmed to star in new KBS variety show, Fluttering India, along with EXO's Suho, CNBLUE's Jonghyun, Super Junior's Kyuhyun, TVXQ's Changmin, and SHINee's Minho.
+On January 29, 2015, Kim was confirmed to star in new KBS variety show, Fluttering India, along with Exo's Suho, CNBLUE's Jonghyun, Super Junior's Kyuhyun, TVXQ's Changmin, and SHINee's Minho.

 Kim released his second EP, 27 on May 11 which was produced by Nell's Kim Jong-wan.

 He was promoted double lead singles "The Answer" and "Kontrol" for which the music video were released on May 11.
 As of June 2015, the album has sold over 75 thousand copies locally.

 On May 15, 2015, Kim and L with other artists such as Exo, Girl's Day, Sistar, Niel and Ailee sang the theme song for KBS1 Special Program 'I Am Korea', titled "The Day We Met", for Gwangbok's 70th Anniversary".

 He was also cast in the musical In The Heights, along with bandmate Dongwoo (cast as the male lead 'Usnavi').
-Kim played the main role 'Benny' with EXO's Chen and actor Seo Kyung-soo.
+Kim played the main role 'Benny' with Exo's Chen and actor Seo Kyung-soo.
 The musical was produced by SM C&C, a subsidiary of SM Entertainment, and ran from September 4 to November 22 at 'Blue Square'.

 On September 17, 2015, it was revealed that Kim would star in a new KBS series, Youth Express, alongside comedian Kim Sook and actor Park Jaemin.

 In June 2016, he hosted JTBC's variety show Girl Spirit with comedian Jo Se-ho.
 The program aired on July 19.

 In February 2017, he was confirmed as an MC for Channel A's variety show Singderella.
 It was later reported that he'd sustained a rib injury while filming the programme which ultimately led to the delay of Infinite's comeback.

 August 2017 marked the release of "Drama" by R&B producer Primary featuring Kim, which topped multiple domestic charts.

-Kim held solo fan meetings in cities such as Tokyo and Osaka in September 2017 and also had fan meetings in November in Taipei.
-2000 tickets were sold out within 1 minute for the fan meet in Taipei, which prompted organisers to add another session on the same day of November 19, 2017.